04/09/2020 0 Comments

 Contact our experienced and attentive Toronto real estate law firm

 Toronto’s Picov & Kleinberg Barristers & Solicitors prides itself on providing clear legal advice and attentive, personalized service to its clients.
 Since 1978 our Toronto real estate firm has built a strong reputation with clients and trusted relationships with real estate agents, brokers, surveyors, planners, banks and other lending institutions, and other Toronto real estate lawyers.
 Our experienced real estate lawyers will guide you through each step so you feel confident and well-informed throughout the process.
-Contact us today at 416-488-2100 or by email to firstname.lastname@example.org to discuss how we will draw on our expertise and connections to ensure your real estate transaction goes smoothly.
+Contact us today at 416-488-2100 or by email at firstname.lastname@example.org to discuss how we will draw on our expertise and connections to ensure your real estate transaction goes smoothly.